 The chart can also help you make decisions in more complex situations.
 For example, if you have a hand with a total of 16 against the dealer’s up-card of 10, the optimal play according to the chart is to surrender.
 This means giving up half of your bet and forfeiting the hand.
 While surrendering may seem counterintuitive, it can be a smart move in certain situations where the probability of winning the hand is very low.

-It’s important to note that a double deck blackjack cheatsheet chart is just a tool to help you make informed decisions in the game of blackjack.
+It’s important to note that a double deck blackjack cheatsheet chart is just a tool to help you make informed decisions.
 It doesn’t guarantee that you’ll win every hand, but it can improve your overall odds of winning in the long run.